St. Paul Roman Catholic Church (St. Paul, Oregon): Background

+First church

-In 1836, French Canadian pioneers on the French Prairie in the Willamette Valley built a log cabin chapel along the Willamette River near the Methodist Mission.
-This structure was later moved to St. Paul and served as the church for the community until the current structure was built in 1846.
-After several requests for a religious leader by the French Canadians in the Willamette Valley beginning in 1834, and a second request in 1836, the Roman Catholic Church sent several priests including François Norbert Blanchet to Oregon Country.
+The French Canadian pioneers and Indians on the French Prairie in the Willamette Valley built a log cabin chapel along the Willamette River near the Methodist Mission.
+This structure was later moved to St. Paul and served the community until the current brick structure was built in 1846.

+The priests arrive

+The Roman Catholic Church sent François Norbert Blanchet and Modeste Demers to the Oregon Country.
 After receiving permission from the Hudson's Bay Company, Blanchet moved south of the Columbia River and gave the first Mass in the Willamette Valley on January 6, 1839.
 While preaching to the Catholic community at that church, Blanchet lived behind the altar.
-On December 11, 1843, Pope Gregory XVI created an apostolic vicarate out of Oregon with Blanchet as the archbishop.
+On December 11, 1843, Pope Gregory XVI created an apostolic vicarate for Oregon, with Blanchet as archbishop.

-New building
+Brick church

-After the original log structure burned down, parishioners decided to replace the old church with a brick structure.
-On May 24, 1846, the cornerstone was laid on the new red-brick building.
-Upon completion, Blanchet dedicated the new church building on November 1, 1846.
+The log church was replaced by a building made of bricks that were fired on site.
+Father Blanchet dedicated the new church building on November 1, 1846.

+Church registers

+The St. Paul Church registers have been transcribed and are available through the St. Paul Mission Historical Society.

+The first St. Paul mass was held on January 6, 1839.
+Subsequent masses were held until February e, 1839 and then from May 13, to June 10, 1839.
+These sacraments were recorded in the Vancouver register.